Spend my holiday in a tiny, windowless cabin? No, thank you!

 6. You're Cruising Solo

 If you want to avoid the single supplement and book a cabin designed for one, you might need to settle for an inside.
 (Solo cabins with a view do exist, but there are only a handful in the industry; the majority are insides.)
 Norwegian's popular Studio cabins -- with their mod designs and mood lighting -- are all interior (though they do have windows that look out into the corridor).
 If you want to avoid the single supplement and book a cabin designed for one, you might need to settle for an inside.
 (Solo cabins with a view do exist, but there are only a handful in the industry; the majority are insides.)
 Norwegian's popular Studio cabins -- with their mod designs and mood lighting -- are all interior (though they do have windows that look out into the corridor).
-P&O Cruises offer a handful of inside solo cabins, which are featured onboard Arcadia, Azura, Britannia, Oriana and Ventura, while Cunard's Queen Mary 2 unveiled 15 brand-new, stylish single cabins earlier this year, following the ship's refurbishment.
+P&O Cruises offer a handful of inside solo cabins, which are featured onboard Arcadia, Azura, Britannia, Oriana and Ventura, while Cunard's Queen Mary 2 unveiled 15 brand-new, stylish single cabins in 2016, following the ship's refurbishment.

 7. You Like Quirky Cabins